Süleymaniye Mosque is the second largest imperial mosque complex in the city, built during the reign of Sultan Süleyman the Magnificent.

 This period known as the Classical Period is the ‘ golden age’ of the Ottoman empire.
 The mosque was built by the famous Ottoman architect Sinan, between 1550-1557.
 It is considered to be one of the masterpieces of Ottoman architect Sinan.

-During the Ottoman era, the imperial mosques were built as “külliye“, mosque complex, and functioned as a foundation for the district, to serve both religious and cultural needs.
+During the Ottoman era, the imperial mosques were built as “külliye“, mosque complex, and functioned as a foundation for the district, to serve both religious and cultural needs of the people.

 While the 4 minarets symbolized that Süleyman was the 4th sultan following the conquest of Constantinople, 10 balconies of the minarets symbolized that he was the 10th sultan who ruled since the foundation of the state in 1299.